shapesmusic/Shapes-Basics-Draft/writing/about.md

 <br>

-There are a few things worth mentioning about these sequences while we're still looking at them from above:
+There are a few things worth mentioning about these skill series while we're still looking at them from above:

 First, that the path spirals through them all, rather than progressing through each in order.
 This means the focus is on neither a particular concept or a particular skill, but on how the concept develops through different ways of using it, and how different experiences can develop from the same concept.

-Second, the spiraling path means that the boundaries between these sequences are porous, and the skills are integrated.
-The Chord & Key Levels sequence, for example, is also very much about Playing With Songs.
+Second, the spiraling path means that the boundaries between these series are porous, and the skills are integrated.
+The Chord & Key Levels skill, for example, is also very much about Playing With Songs.

 And Third, there are short commentaries scattered along the path, in between levels.
 This is because the levels focus as closely and concisely as possible on setting up musical experiences, and so any thoughts *about* those experiences are left to the commentaries.